Dr. Ryan J. Petteway,

 3. Application of critical theory to examine, a) dominant discourse/narrative frames of “health equity”, and b) pervading ethical frames of public health law and police powers.

 Dr. Petteway’s scholarship and creative works have been honored with multiple Society for Public Health Education paper of the year awards (2021, 2022), a data visualization prize from the American Association of Geographers (2019), a national poetry month prize (2020), a Pushcart Prize nomination (2020), and selections as finalist or short/long list for various other prizes.
 His research has appeared in a range of top-tier public health journals, including Social Science & Medicine, American Journal of Public Health, Health Affairs, Journal of Urban Health, and Health Education & Behavior.
-His poetry has appeared in both peer-reviewed public health and traditional poetry journals, including Health Promotion Practice, International Journal of Epidemiology, Critical Public Health, Kithe, Brain Mill Press, and Bellevue Literary Review.
+His poetry has appeared in both peer-reviewed public health and traditional poetry journals, including Health Promotion Practice, International Journal of Epidemiology, Critical Public Health, Health Equity, Health Affairs, Kithe, Brain Mill Press, and Bellevue Literary Review.
+He co-founded and serves as an associate editor for the first-ever standing poetry department in a peer-reviewed public health journal, Poetry for the Public’s Health.

 …that space in the margin that is a site of creativity and power, that inclusive space where we recover ourselves, where we move in solidarity to erase the category colonized/colonizer.
 Marginality as site of resistance.
 Enter that space.
 Let us meet there.